-- Examples of allowable activities and expenses o Training for participants for productive, high demand employment; o Work-site-based learning strategies using cutting-edge technology and equipment; - Training programs incorporating technological changes in the workplace; - Training programs designed to impart learning to meet employerspecified or industry-specific skills; - Train-the trainer instruction to build the capacity of businesses to effectively respond to the challenges of an increasingly diverse workforce - Consumable training materials and supplies - Textbooks Off-site facility rental expense directly related to an necessary for the training Rental of tools and equipment critical to the project - Travel expense and per diem of instructor Instructor/trainer fees - Prohibitions and Restrictions of No funds provided shall be used, or proposed for use, to encourage or induce the relocation of a business or part of a business if such relocation would result in a loss of employment for any employee of such business at the original location and such location is within the United States.
-O No funds provided under this title for an employment or training activity shall be used for customized or skill training, on-the-job training, incumbent worker training, transitional employment, or company-specific assessments of job applicants or employees, for any business or part of a business that has relocated, until the date that is 120 days after the date on which such business commences operations at the new location, if the relocation of such business or part of a business results in a loss of employment for any employee of such business at the original location and such original location is within the United States. o A business that has a history or pattern of failing to provide WIOA participants with continued employment with wages, benefits, and working conditions that are equal to those provided to regular employees who have worked a similar length of time and are doing the same type of work are not eligible.
+- No funds provided shall be used, or proposed for use, to encourage or induce the relocation of a business or part of a business if such relocation would result in a loss of employment for any employee of such business at the original location and such location is within the United States. - No funds provided under this title for an employment or training activity shall be used for customized or skill training, on-the-job training, incumbent worker training, transitional employment, or company-specific assessments of job applicants or employees, for any business or part of a business that has relocated, until the date that is 120 days after the date on which such business commences operations at the new location, if the relocation of such business or part of a business results in a loss of employment for any employee of such business at the original location and such original location is within the United States. - A business that has a history or pattern of failing to provide WIOA participants with continued employment with wages, benefits, and working conditions that are equal to those provided to regular employees who have worked a similar length of time and are doing the same type of work are not eligible.